 It's like we have forgotten why we're here.
-Why we're really here.

 It's for one reason and one reason only.

-To become like Jesus.
+To become like our saviour, Jesus.

 You hear people say of others, "This person is brave.
 That person is tough" but you aren't either of those things by just saying them.

-There is a plan for your life.
-Formed before the foundations of the Earth were laid.
+There is a plan for your life, formed before the foundations of the Earth were laid, and when God wrote that plan, he put pain into that plan.

-When God wrote that plan, he put pain into that plan.
-And being the author of your story and being responsible for your well-being, said "Yes" to allowing that pain in your life knowing that as it says in Romans 8:28 " for those who love God all things work together for good."
+Being the author of your story and being responsible for your well-being, He said "yes" to allowing that pain in your life knowing that as it says in Romans 8:28 " for those who love God all things work together for good."

 Not just some things.
 Not just the things that didn't hurt too bad.
 He didn't just say the good times work for the good.
 He said all things.